GMT +4 hours

 - With snorkelling, diving, hiking and a whole host of water sports on offer, there is plenty to keep you entertained

-Made up of 115 glittering islands, each with its own charm, it’s not easy to choose where to spend your time in the Seychelles.
+Made up of 115 glittering islands, each with its own charm, it’s not easy to decide where you’re going to spend your time in the Seychelles.
 With so much variety on offer, this is certainly not a case of once you’ve seen one island, you’ve seen them all.

-The Seychelles’ largest island, Mahé is also its busiest, with 90% of the country’s residents living here.
-Direct flights from the UK are available to its only town, Victoria, making this is a great place to start and finish your adventure.
+The Seychelles’ largest island, Mahé is also its busiest, with 90% of the country’s population residing here.
+The international airport can also be found here, making it a great place to start and finish your adventure.
 Beyond the picturesque beaches, there is plenty to do.
 In the spectacular mountains of Morne Seychelles National Park, towering peaks taper down to small hidden bays.
 A hike up Morne Blanc takes you past rare endemic plants, such as the Jellyfish Tree and the carnivorous Seychelles Pitcher Plant to the peak, where the view is nothing short of breathtaking.